CW: this article contains mentions of hate crimes, queer and transphobia, and suicidality

 “We’ve seen that hate crimes continue to rise for the Black community, the LGBTQ+ community, and especially Black trans women,” York said.
 “As it’s happening across this country, dozens of Black trans women are murdered with no accountability … These crimes against our community happen with no accountability, no justice.
 It sends the message that ‘You can pick on the queers and the trans folks and nonbinary folks, they’re disposable.
 I can do this crime and get away with it, even in New York.’”

 According to Bloomberg, the number of bills targeting the LGBTQ+ community is also at an all-time high.
 Across the country, Republicans have proposed 325 anti-LGBTQ+ bills as of April 8, 130 of which target transgender people specifically.
 In 2021, 27 of the 268 introduced bills made it into law.
 Since Florida’s “Don’t Say Gay Bill” passed in March, a dozen other conservative states have expressed a desire to pass identical legislation.
 Data has shown that restrictive legislation has consequences on the mental and physical health of the queer and trans community, especially youth.
 A 2021 study shows that LGBTQ+ teens in states with homophobic and transphobic policies were more likely to attempt suicide than those in states with inclusive policies.
-In March, the CDC released data that one in five LGBTQ+ youth seriously considered attempting suicide in the in the 12 months before the survey.
+In March, the CDC released data that nearly 47% of gay, lesbian, and bisexual youth seriously considered attempting suicide in the in the 12 months before the survey.
 Advocates fear legislation like “Don’t Say Gay” will only exacerbate these consequences for queer and trans youth.

 “We’re at a crisis point,” York said.
 “We’re past the point of needing to do something about it, and instead of doing the right thing, these lawmakers have done everything they can to do the wrong things to make the problem worse.”